process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 - `npm install`             *Install the dependencies in the local node_modules folder*

-- `npm run watch`         *Watch files in bundle and rebuild on changes* You can now access the project on http://localhost:10001
+- `npm run watch`         *Watch files in bundle and rebuild on changes* <br>
+    You can now access the project on http://localhost:10001

 ### Running tests